-The system may otherwise detect the additional weight and interpret the seat occupant's weight as greater than it actually is.
+The system may otherwise detect the additional weight and interpret the vehicle seat occupant's weight as greater than it actually is.

-- ▶ Make sure that the front-passenger seat is unoccupied, close the front-passenger door and switch on the ignition. - ▶ Observe the PASSENGER AIR BAG OFF indicator lamp in the center console and the display and check the following:
+- ▶ Make sure that the front-passenger seat is unoccupied, close the co-driver's door and switch on the ignition. - ▶ Observe the PASSENGER AIRBAG OFF indicator lamp in the center console and the display and check the following: